shivakrishnaah/s3-plugin/README.md

-Even if most of the features of the Jenkins S3 Plugin require the user to specify the target region, some feature rely on a default Amazon S3 region which is by default the "US Standard Amazon S3 Region" and its endpoint `s3.amazonaws.com`.
+Even if most of the features of the Jenkins S3 Plugin require the user to specify the target region, some feature rely on a default Amazon S3 region which is by default the "US Standard Amazon S3 Region" and its endpoint is `s3.amazonaws.com`.
 This default region can be overridden with the system property `hudson.plugins.s3.DEFAULT_AMAZON_S3_REGION`.
 Note that this default region name MUST match with a region define in the AWS SDK configuration file `endpoints.json` (see above).